Who are we?

 In the end, as social animals, we humans need identity, roots, belonging.
 We also need to be aware that circumstances of our life do not define who we are, we do.

-And we could also accept the idea that all these definitions can be dynamic: identity evolves as we grow and deepen our understanding of ourselves; nationality, as the tree’ s roots, expand as we learn more about our culture and its interconnectedness with other cultures; citizenship can change as we progress in our life path and I bet that we are going to experiment new more kind of citizenships, as legal creations giving us rights and access.
+And we could also accept the idea that all these definitions can be dynamic: identity evolves as we grow and deepen our understanding of ourselves; nationality, as the tree’ s roots, expands as we learn more about our culture and its interconnectedness with other cultures; citizenship can change as we progress in our life path and I bet that we are going to experiment new more kind of citizenships, as legal creations giving us rights and access.
 We, humans, are a work in progress.

 Whatever the nationality and the citizenship, the broader is the definition we give of ourselves, the larger is our circle of compassion.
-Defining ourselves as human beings means we choose to feel connected to the human family.
+Defining ourselves as human beings mean we choose to feel connected to the human family.

 As Einstein beautifully said, “Nationalism is an infantile disease.
 It is the measles of mankind”